ochsnerd/lr-percolation/README.md

 After executing `nix-shell -p gnuplot --run "cargo bench"`, results are in `target/criterion/report/index.html`.

 # TODO

+- finish migration to cargo workspace (atm the python package cannot be imported)
+- update readme (nix shell command for ex, and check example)

 1. figure out if what we're doing in the interface is grossly inefficient (we pass a list of custom objects, instead of an np-array of primitives)